 (This post “gets down”!
 Some serious metaphysical speculation occurs.
 Tighten your seat belts, or better, pull on your waders for the S#!% gets deep!
 As the title would suggest, we discuss very basic things and come to a Quasi Reverential Conclusion.
 This is not about god: It’s about something better, something real, something more reasonable.
 This post is being published in both the Human Freedom Series (post 15) and in The Connection (posts in general).
 It is pertinent and accessible to both.
-It is a short description and defense of philosophical Holism. —The current form of this post is a significant revision of its original version—)
+It is a short description and defense of philosophical Holism.—this post is revised from its original version—)

 The universe is full of many different things.
 These different things have even more different qualities.
 Flowers have a quality.
 Stars have a quality.
 Stars and flowers have qualities that they share.
 The color red has a quality, similar to green but also very different.